Clarence D. Martin: Early political career

-Martin first became interested in politics in his hometown, where he was elected to the city council in 1915.
-He served as mayor of Cheney from 1928 until he was elected governor.
-During this period, he was also chairman of the state Democratic committee.
+Martin's interest in politics first developed in his hometown, leading to his election to the city council in 1915.
+Following his local involvement, he went on to serve as the mayor of Cheney from 1928 until he was eventually elected as governor.
+Additionally, during this time, he held the position of chairman of the state Democratic committee.

 Governor of Washington (1933–1941)

 Martin was elected Governor of Washington in November 1932, in the Democratic landslide which virtually replaced most Republicans in state political offices.
 He was the first native son to be elected to the state's highest office, an honor of which he was extremely proud.
 Given the dire economic circumstances and the crisis atmosphere of the early 1930s, Martin's first gubernatorial campaign was remarkable in its moderation.
 There was no demagoguery, no personalities, no threats, no condemnations and no bitter attacks.

 His platform was based on providing unemployment relief and tax reform; he vowed "to return the state government to the service and benefit of the people."
 By the end of the campaign, he had made 750 speeches and traveled 40,000 miles, but as he said, he "gave away no cigars, kissed no babies and promised no jobs."
 (Steward, Edgar I. Washington, Northwest Frontier, Vol. II, New York: Lewis Historical Publications, Co., 1957, pp. 296–97).
 Both in the primary and general elections, Martin's opponents charged him with trying to buy the gubernatorial office.
 Martin rebutted these accusations by pointing out that he was using his own money for the campaign and therefore would have obligations to no one.
-His electoral majority was larger than that gained by incumbent President Franklin D. Roosevelt in Washington.
+His electoral majority was larger than that gained by President Franklin D. Roosevelt in Washington.
 This ensured that he was not accused of winning the office on the presidential coattails.